Our Primary Mission

 Our primary mission is that every child will: be shown God’s love, understand the way of salvation, be personally counseled, and be challenged to become true disciples of Jesus Christ.
 We give solid Bible lessons and creation lessons every day.
 Campers (and workers) will have great fun while learning apologetics which will demonstrate the reliability of God’s Word.

-We work hard to have at least half of STR campers be children who are financially unable to go to camp except by sponsorship to STR.
 We have learned that approximately 70% of financially needy children are also unchurched and need to hear the gospel message.
 Our goal is to cooperate with churches so that these children can have ongoing followup after the camp week is over.
 If these children are discipled, their families will also be reached through their testimony.
 So if your church wants to reach a particular neighborhood in your community, let us know and we will work to get those children in attendance the week you are ministering.

 Our Secondary Mission